McBride plc and its subsidiary or associated companies and undertakings (together ‘McBride’) is committed to protecting and respecting your privacy.

 Storage of your personal data

-To determine the appropriate retention period for personal information, McBride consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.
+To determine the appropriate retention period for personal information, McBride considers the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorised use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances:

 - you can ask McBride to delete your personal information, see Your Rights below for further details; and

 - McBride may anonymise your personal information (so that it can no-longer be associated with you) for research, planning application or statistical purpose in which case, we may use this information indefinitely without further notice to you.